 - Police Records

-To formally request reasonable cause, call the toll free number on your notice.
-You will then likely be asked to mail or fax all your supporting documentation and written statement to the IRS.
+You can include these documents with your relief application.
+If you request relief over the phone, you will be asked to mail or fax all of your supporting documentation and written statements to the IRS.

-Statutory exceptions are infrequent and generally easy to document.
-An example of a statutory exception would be if taxpayer received incorrect written advice from the IRS.
-For inaccurate advice taxpayer must document the incorrect advice and the consequences.
+Statutory exceptions are infrequent and they’re generally easy to document.
+An example of a statutory exception would be if a taxpayer received incorrect written advice from the IRS.
+For inaccurate advice, the taxpayer must document the incorrect advice and the consequences.
 Anything less than actual proof is highly likely to be insufficient.

-In most cases your request should be filed on the form 843 or call the toll free number on the notice.
-When you request PA based on statutory exception do the following:
+In most cases, your request should be filed on Form 843, or you can call the toll-free number on the notice.
+When you request penalty abatement based on statutory exception, you should do the following:

-- Provide copy of your written request for advice
+- Provide a copy of your written request for advice.

-- Document any tax adjustments which correlate with penalty or more taxes incurred, and other items that legitimatize your claim.
+- Document any tax adjustments which correlate with the penalty or more taxes incurred, and any other items that legitimatize your claim.